Our Sustainability Skills symbols are a visual tool designed

 curry

-Chrome- or synthetically-tanned elk or deer leather with a covering coat of colour.
-Extremely soft, flexible and pleasant to wear.
-Elk has a highly textured, irregular surface, which is sensitive to scratches, abrasions and stains.
+Chrome-tanned deer leather sourced from an Italian (Tuscany) supplier.
+Features exceptional softness, flexibility, and comfort.
+It has a covering coat of color and a highly textured, irregular surface that is sensitive to scratches, abrasions, and stains.
 The dye can stain your feet.
-Gets softer with use, may stretch substantially and generally ages faster than other leather.
+It gets softer with use, may stretch substantially, and generally ages faster than other leathers.
 Not recommended for people with chrome allergies.

 beige